geocomplexity/sandbox/Code.md

-import matplotlib.pyplot as plt import csv import seaborn as sns database = "fbri_prod_private" attributes_table = "erc_condor_url_attributes_dp_final_v3"
+import matplotlib.pyplot as plt import csv import seaborn as sns

+### import packages for data access and analysis
+database = "fbri_prod_private"
+attributes_table = "erc_condor_url_attributes_dp_final_v3"
 breakdowns_table = "erc_condor_url_breakdowns_dp_clean_partitioned_v2"
 ```

-## 2. select data from May to Nov with political_page_affinity (user political affinity group) = minus 2 for each year (of 2017, 2018, 2019, 2020 run separately iterated)
+## 2. Select data from May to Nov with political_page_affinity (user political affinity group) = -2 for each year (of 2017, 2018, 2019, 2020 run separately iterated)
 ```
 sql = f"""
 WITH May_Nov_US_URLs AS (